Tearsheet

 AI Analysis | Feedback

-Ms. Savage was appointed CEO and President of Trinity Industries in February 2020.
+Ms. Savage was appointed Chief Executive Officer and President of Trinity Industries in February 2020.
 She is the first non-family member and first woman to lead the company.
-Prior to joining Trinity, she spent 17 years at Caterpillar Inc. in various senior leadership positions, most recently as Vice President of the Surface Mining & Technology division from August 2017 to 2020, where she oversaw the division's end-to-end value chain.
-She also held leadership roles in Caterpillar's Progress Rail division from 2002 to 2013 and served as Chief Technology Officer and Vice President of the Innovation and Technology Development division from 2014 to 2017.
-Before Caterpillar, Ms. Savage worked for 14 years at Parker Hannifin Corporation in operations and engineering.
-She also served nine years as an Intelligence Officer in the U.S. Army Reserves.
+Prior to joining Trinity, Ms. Savage spent 17 years at Caterpillar Inc. in various senior leadership positions, including Vice President of the Surface Mining & Technology division, a role she held since August 2017.
+She also held leadership roles for 12 years in Caterpillar's Progress Rail division, a wholly owned subsidiary, including SVP and Chief Operating Officer of the locomotive and railcar services unit.
+Before Caterpillar, she worked for 14 years at Parker Hannifin Corporation in manufacturing and engineering roles.
+Ms. Savage began her career with nine years of service as an intelligence officer in the U.S. Army Reserves.

 AI Analysis | Feedback